smizell/hyperdescribe/hyperdescribe-draft.md

 #### `properties`

 The `properties` property is an object that contains names and values representing the property of the resource object.
-The values for each property can be of any type, such as another object or an array.
-This allows for flexibility.
+The values for each property can be any of the following types:

+* number
+* string
+* boolean (true/false)
+* null
+* array that contains only resource objects

 #### `links`